riteshn96/multi-cloud-kubernetes-pipeline/README.md

 *   **Multi-Stage Docker Builds:** ** The `Dockerfile` uses a multi-stage build pattern.
 A `builder` stage is used to install dependencies, and the final image is built from a `slim` base, copying only the necessary application code and packages.
 This best practice significantly reduces the final image size, which improves security (smaller attack surface) and performance (faster downloads/deploys).
 *   **Secrets Management:** Jenkins credentials store all sensitive keys (AWS, Azure, Docker Hub).
 No secrets are hardcoded in the repository.
 *   **Multi-Cloud Strategy:** Deploying to both AWS and Azure demonstrates a strategy for high availability and avoiding vendor lock-in.
+*   **Pinned Dependencies for Reproducible Builds:** The `requirements.txt` file specifies exact versions for packages (e.g., `Werkzeug==2.2.2`).
+This prevents unexpected build failures caused by upstream library updates and ensures that the Docker image is built with the same dependencies every time, leading to highly predictable and stable builds.

 ---